What is a retirement village?

 Resident and operator disputes

-The village rules will detail how disputes are resolved.
-If the parties are unable to resolve a dispute, either party can apply to the Director of Consumer Affairs and Fair Trading to resolve the dispute.
+Village rules must detail how disputes are resolved.
+If the parties are unable to resolve a dispute after following the village's dispute resolution process, either party may apply to the Director of Consumer Affairs and Fair Trading to resolve the dispute.
 The Director has powers under the Act to make certain orders including payment of monies up to $5000.
-An affected person may appeal to the Magistrates Court of Tasmania against a Director's order.
+An affected person may appeal a Director's order to the Tasmanian Civil and Administrative Tribunal (TASCAT).

 This page has been produced and published by the Consumer Building and Occupational Services Division of the Department of Justice.
 Although every care has been taken in production, no responsibility is accepted for the accuracy, completeness, or relevance to the user's purpose of the information.
 Those using it for whatever purpose are advised to verify it with the relevant government department, local government body or other source and to obtain any appropriate professional advice.
 The Crown, its officers, employees and agents do not accept liability however arising, including liability for negligence, for any loss resulting from the use of or reliance upon the information and/or reliance on its availability at any time.